 Should I quote recurring service or one-time pricing in my Jacksonville ads?

 Both, but lead with recurring.
 Florida's twice-a-year baseline (three times for canopy homes) makes a maintenance plan the right structural product, and route compounding only works if multiple homes on the same street share a service date.
-Your ad creative should anchor on a recurring price ($150–$300 per visit on a single-story, $225–$325 on two-story is the 2026 Angi national midpoint) with a one-time premium for non-members.
-The recurring product is also what justifies leasing a tunnel or zone — you're paying for the route, not for a single conversion.
+Your ad creative should anchor on a recurring price ($150-$300 per visit on a single-story, $225-$325 on two-story is the 2026 Angi national midpoint) with a one-time premium for non-members.
+The recurring product is also what justifies owning a tunnel or zone.
+You're paying for the route, not for a single conversion.

 When does a WilDi zone make more sense than background or a tunnel for gutter cleaning?

-Pick a zone when you can name the 1-square-mile cluster where mature canopy and large-home footprints concentrate — Avondale, San Marco, Ortega, parts of Mandarin.
+Pick a zone when you can name the 1-square-mile cluster where mature canopy and large-home footprints concentrate: Avondale, San Marco, Ortega, parts of Mandarin.
 Zones compound with route density: every additional customer on the same square mile is a free-margin stop on the truck day.
 Pick a tunnel when there's a single arterial cutting through canopy stock (a 1-mile road strip catching commuters who actually live in the surrounding neighborhood).
-Pick background when you want city-wide brand presence at $0.20 — it's the right tier for the impulse-call moment, not for route building.
+Pick background when you want city-wide brand presence from $0.25; it's the right tier for the impulse-call moment, not for route building.

 About this analysis